bootstrap-vue/bootstrap-vue/src/components/form-input/README.md

 options first, followed by auto-complete options.
 To only display datalist options, set `autocomplete="off"`.

+**Note:** Not all browsers fully support `<datalist>` and implementations can be buggy.
+It is recommended that datalists be treated as an enhancement and not be relied upon at this time.
+[click here](https://caniuse.com/#feat=datalist) for full support details on all browsers.

 ## `v-model` modifiers

 Vue does not officially support `.lazy`, `.trim`, and `.number` modifiers on the `v-model` of custom